Real Couples Thoughts On A Micro Wedding

 So, fancy hearing what they had to say about their own micro wedding and why they feel it was the best decision they made…?

-Then let me introduce Jess and Jamal who were married before Chistmas in Preston, Lancashire.
+Then let me introduce Jess and Jamal who were married before Christmas in Preston, Lancashire.
 Along with Katie and Dayne who had their legal ceremony in Southport before sneaking off for an intimate hand fasting by the river in Clitheroe, Lancashire…

 I’m curious, have there been any moments in particular that you were glad you had your wedding ‘day’ and had it filmed?